 Malcolm in the Middle is FOX's first live-action Dom Com of the 21st century which seemingly set out to outdo all existing "dysfunctional family" sitcoms — and did a pretty good job of it, something that hasn't been done since the days of Married... with Children and Roseanne, as live-action suburban dysfunctional sitcomsnote the animated ones like The Simpsons and Family Guy are still popular, even in the face of [adult swim]'s shows and South Park started to wane in popularity with Unhappily Ever After being critically panned and shows like Seinfeld and Friends (which focus on wacky characters living in the big city) gained popularity.The titular Malcolm is the frustrated and eternally-perplexed "middle" child of a middle-class home who is discovered to have a genius-level IQ.
-The show follows his attempts to keep his head down and get through life despite the social stigma of being "smart" and the rest of his family: his sociopathic brothers (whose behaviour has rubbed off on Malcolm himself), his emotionally-immature father, and his overbearing and perpetually-stressed mother Lois.Malcolm had the advantage of being shot film-style rather than in front of a studio audience, and the added freedom allowed it to achieve a tighter pacing and surreal tone more reminiscent of an animated cartoon (although at the worst could also create a frantic, confused mess).
+The show follows his attempts to keep his head down and get through life despite the social stigma of being "smart" and the rest of his family: his sociopathic brothers consisting of oldest brother Francis (who was shipped off to military school and often has his own B-plot in an episode), another older brother Reese (dense and violent school bully) and Dewey (who is almost unflappable amongst all the chaos).
+Their behavior has rubbed off on Malcolm himself, and a newborn Jaime was born later in the shows run (with hints he may become the most conniving of all the kids).
+His parents include his emotionally-immature father Hal, and most stories involve the kids doing battle against their overbearing and perpetually-stressed mother Lois.Malcolm had the advantage of being shot film-style rather than in front of a studio audience, and the added freedom allowed it to achieve a tighter pacing and surreal tone more reminiscent of an animated cartoon (although at the worst could also create a frantic, confused mess).
 Like manymorerecentsitcoms, it contains no Laugh Track.
 In fact, Malcolm is considered (along with British sitcom Spaced) by many critics to be the Trope Codifier of the high-quality, single-camera, laugh-track-free sitcoms that are so prevalent today.

 Lois's only methods of parenting involve punishment and belittlement, with a side of Financial Abuse.
 When Dewey was scared of letting go of the rope swing into the lake while the family was on vacation, Lois just threw rocks at him in order to get him to come down to dinner — and that's not even getting into some of the stories Francis tells.
 Of her bad relationship with Francis, she claims "he started it", because of a time he misbehaved when he was a baby.